 2018: King Willem-Alexander officially opens the new Erasmus MC building on 6 September.

-Visit our website (Dutch only) to discover our history and see what we have become today.
+Visit our special website (Dutch only) to discover our history and see what we have become today.